CamCove-Crichton/newborn-photography/README.md

 - Created the Todo model to handle all the Todo items required for a particular booking
 - Created the Personal Info model to handle all the personal details for the client/user, like the Address and Contact number
 - Made the mirgrations using the command line interface, and migrated the models
+- Created a superuser for the Django admin panel
+- Installed Summernote for WYSIWYG editor for the Special Requests in the Admin panel
+- Linked up Summernote in settings and URLs files and added a class in the Admin file to assign the fields to the summernote_fields list

 ### Wireframes & Database Designs